GM crops and bees, an addendum

 I found some interesting stuff from the Colony Collapse Disorder Working Group.
 This is a group of entomologists based out of Penn State that are trying to figure out why the bees in North America and Europe are dying.
 They're not quite as hysterical about the die-off as the conspiracy theorists at Spiegel:

 What potential causes of CCD is the Working Group investigating?
-The current research priorities under investigation by various members of the CCD working group, as well as other cooperators include, but is not limited to:
+The current research priorities under investigation by various members of the CCD working group, as well as other cooperators include, but is not limited to:but consider GM-corn (BT-corn) to be an unlikely suspect:

 • Chemical residue/contamination in the wax, food stores and bees